mayank1101/mayank1101.github.io/_posts/2025-12-23-understanding-feedforward-backpropogation.md

 Once the feed-forward pass is complete, we have a prediction.
 But how do we improve the network's performance?
 This is where backpropagation (short for "backward propagation of errors") comes in.

-**The Goal**: To adjust every weight and bias in the network so that we can minimize the difference between predictions and actual values.
+**The Goal** is to adjust every weight and bias in the network so that we can minimize the difference between predictions and actual values.

 ### Loss Functions: Measuring Error